Catacombs of Rome: Typology

 Roman catacombs are made up of underground passages (ambulacra), in the walls of which horizontal niches (loculi) were dug.
 These loculi, generally laid out in sequences (pilae) one above the other from floor or waist level, could each contain one or more bodies.
 When placed inside of loculi, bodies were usually covered in a shroud and often covered in lime, which helped to cover the smell of the decaying process.
-In order to make more money, fossores would often sell occupied loculi to other people.
+In order to make more money, fossors would often sell occupied loculi to other people.
 A loculus large enough to contain two bodies were referred to as a bisomus.
 Another type of burial, typical of Roman catacombs, was the arcosolium, consisting of a curved niche, enclosed under a carved horizontal marble slab.
 Cubicula (burial rooms containing loculi all for one family) and cryptae (chapels decorated with frescoes) are also commonly found in catacomb passages.
-When space began to run out, other graves were also dug in the floor of the corridors – these graves are called formae.
+When space began to run out, other graves were also dug in the floor of the corridors—these graves are called formae.

 List of catacombs in Rome

-The Roman catacombs, of which there are forty in the suburbs or former suburbs, were built along the consular roads out of Rome, such as the Via Appia, the Via Ostiensis, the Via Labicana, the Via Tiburtina, and the Via Nomentana.
+The Roman catacombs, of which there are forty in the suburbs or former suburbs, were built along the consular roads out of Rome, such as the Via Appia, the Via Ostiensis, the Via Labicana, the Via Tiburtina and the Via Nomentana.
 With the exception of the Via Ostiensis (Italian: Via Ostiense), these ancient Latin terms are also the current Italian names for these roads.